CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 4. Submit job.
 It is not recommended to run DMD/PRIME20 on a login node as a job can take days to finish.
 Use a submission script to submit job to background or to a queuing system.

 ## Analysis Package
-DMD-PRIME20 allows running simulations for hundred of microseconds.
+DMD/PRIME20 allows running simulations for hundred of microseconds.
 A simulation can take a month to complete and generates a big set of data as results.
 Therefore, most of data is written in binary and require extra step to extract data for specific analysis.
-The analysis package is included implemented to allow user to allow user access data of their choices.
-It's currently developed, new functions will be added based on user feedback.
+The analysis package is included to allow users to access data of their choices.
+It's currently being developed, new functions will be added based on users' feedbacks.

 After executable `DMDAnalysis` is created, the package can be used from running directory in the same location at input.txt file.
 Although analysis package can be run on the interactive termital, it is recommended to submit analysis job in the background or using a queuing system.
 It's can take from few seconds to few minutes to complete the task depending on how big result data set is.
-For a long simulation that take approximatly a month, result data set can be very big and required extra time for the analysis package to extract requested data.
+For a long simulation that take approximatly a month, result data set can be very big and requires extra time for the analysis to complete.

 ### Using analysis package:
-Directory `analysis` must be created in the running directory (same location as the `results` and `output` directories) to store result files.
-Except the trajectory file that is in `.xyz` format (`.xtc` in future), all other data will be imported in `.txt` files and can be read by any tools of your choice.
+Directory `analysis` must be created in the running directory (same location as the `results`, `output`, etc. directories) to store result files.
+Except the trajectory file that is in `.xyz` format, and PDB files, all other data will be imported in `.txt` files and can be read by any tools of your choice.
 ### Energy vs time:
 >
 	path_to_DMDanalysis/DMDanalysis evst start_file end_file